Pirates at Royals Prediction: Odds, expert picks, starting pitchers, betting trends and stats for July 9

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-• Spread: NBC Sports Bet is leaning towards a play ATS on the Kansas City Royals at +1.5.
+• Total: NBC Sports Bet is leaning towards a play on the over on the Game Total of 8.0.

 Follow our experts on socials to keep up with all the latest content from the staff: